-Committee members present; Julie Sommer, Melanie Stewart, Li Westman
+Committee members present; Julie Sommer, Melanie Stewart, Tom Payne c.
+Discuss next year's SLP

-- 1. Go over blank application to see if all information is ready - a.
+1. Go over blank application to see if all information is ready

+- a.
 Examine the application and determine what is needed. - b.
 Goal and Targets-the application suggest we develop at least one goal and one target.
 Include how goal will be measured.